 About leverage: “I love money.
 I love money more than the things it can buy.
 There’s only one thing I love more than money.
 You know what that is?
 Other people’s money.”

 Watch Garfield making his point about wealth maximisation at the shareholders’ Annual Meeting of their company.

 This could be compared to Gordon Gekko explaining “Greed, for the lack of a better word, is good” to the shareholders during the General Meeting of their company (in the Wall Street movie).

 Trailer of the Other People’s Money film

-Article written by Marie Poff (ESSEC Business School, Global Bachelor of Business Administration, 2020).
+Article written in November 2020 by Marie POFF (ESSEC Business School, Global Bachelor of Business Administration, 2020).